minokar/statcast/README.md

 # StatCast

-Cast stats from World of Warcraft to your LIFX smart lights!
-Please click the YouTube video below for a demo.
+Cast events and stats from World of Warcraft to your LIFX smart lights!
+Please click the YouTube video below for a demo of some of the features.

 [![Video](http://i3.ytimg.com/vi/FFQVoTkSsx8/hqdefault.jpg)](https://youtu.be/FFQVoTkSsx8)